 What are the biggest risks of working directly with a fabric mill?

-The biggest risks are the initial time investment in finding the right partner and the potential for miscommunication if you don't check their English skills.
-You also take on more responsibility for quality control.
-So it's crucial to have clear standards and inspection processes in place from the start.
+The biggest risks are the initial time investment in finding the right partner and the potential for miscommunication if you don't vet their English proficiency.
+You also take on more responsibility for quality control, so it's crucial to have clear standards and inspection processes in place from the start.

 How much do fabric sourcing agents typically charge?